lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 ```

-3. We should add the computation of the total number of samples per polarimeter and total number of baselines for polarimeter, which we will need later.
+3. you should add the computation of the total number of samples per polarimeter and total number of baselines for polarimeter, which we will need later.

 ```
 samples_per_pol = total_time*fsamp_hz